-The Remuneration Committee assists and advises the Board on matters relating to Board remuneration, and the performance and remuneration of the Company's Group Leadership Team.
-The Committee is responsible for ensuring that the Group has and observes coherent remuneration policies and practices which enable it to:
+The Remuneration Committee assists and advises the Board on matters relating to Board remuneration, and the performance and remuneration of the Company's Group Executive team.
+The Committee is responsible for ensuring that the Group has and observes coherent remuneration policies and practices which enable it

-- attract and retain executives, directors and other employees who will create value for shareholders; - generate sustained business performance; and - support the Group's objectives, goals and values.
-Further details on the operation of the Committee are set out in the Remuneration Report on page 39 of the Annual Report.
+- attract and retain executives, directors and other people who will create value for shareholders; - · generate sustained business performance; and - support the Group's objectives, goals and values.
+Further details on the operation of the Committee are set out in the Remuneration Report on page 37 of the Annual Report.